 India's women golfers start to make presence felt

-As the Indian golfing community prepares to celebrate this momentous occasion, we take a look at some of the top Indian female golfers.
+As the Indian golfing community celebrate the occasion, we take a look at some of the top Indian female golfers.

-She might be just 22, but Aditi Ashok is already an established name in the world of golf.
+She might only be in her 20s, but Aditi Ashok is already an established name in the world of golf.

 Having taken up the sport aged five, the Bengaluru golfer qualified for the Ladies European Tour (LET) in 2016.

 While still 18, Aditi represented her country on golf's return to the Olympic Games at Rio 2016 and held the lead briefly during the second round before finishing 41st behind gold medallist Inbee Park.

 But in November of that year came her big breakthrough as Aditi Ashok became the first Indian to win an LET Tour title at the Women's Indian Open, earning her front-page headlines.